 My Essential Alaska Travel Resources :

-There are a lot of travel companies out there, but some are better than others.
-These are my favorite websites and resources to help plan an incredible trip to the 49th State.
-For flights, I recommend using WayAway or Hopper to compare the cheapest dates to travel to Alaska.
+There are plenty of travel companies out there, but these are my favorite websites and resources for planning an unforgettable trip to Alaska.
+This post may contain affiliate links, which means I may earn a small commission at no extra cost to you.
+For flights, I recommend using Hopper to compare the cheapest dates to travel to Alaska.
 Car rentals, arguably the best way to see Alaska, are best through Discover Cars!
-I always use AGODA for hotels.
-They have an easy-to-use platform where you can compare the best rates.
-To keep cell phone service if you're traveling internationally, I always use Airalo’s easy to purchase eSIM’s (no installation required).
-For fun things to do, I recommend Viator to find the best tours in the area, otherwise Klook also does the trick.
+I always use Expedia's easy-to-use platform to compare the best rates.
+To keep cell service if you're traveling internationally, I use Airalo’s easy to purchase eSIM’s (no installation required), and NordVPN to stay safe while connecting to different wifi.
+For fun things to do, I recommend Viator or Get Your Guide to find the best tours in the area.
 Just in case, Safetywing is the insurance I always use for travel insurance.
 Lastly, my Alaska packing list for your travels to the Last Frontier.
 Getting to Fairbanks & Where to Stay

 1. Dog Sledding

-4. Explore the Chena Recreation Area There's plenty to do in the Chena Recreation Area, a 397 square mile area that follows the Chena River.
+There's plenty to do in the Chena Recreation Area, a 397 square mile area that follows the Chena River.
 From ice fishing on the frozen lakes to snowshoeing, snowmobiling, and skiing there's really something for everyone.
-Not to mention there are typically two major dog sled races each year in the Chena Recreation Area, plus the area is also a great place to view wildlife.
+If you're not sure where to start, I recommend browsing Viator and finding a tour that looks interesting.
+This way they'll have all the gear and knowledge to make the most of your day!

 5. Visit the North Pole

 Did you know the North Pole is located right outside Fairbanks?
 Surprisingly, very few visitors seem to realize that getting to the North Pole requires a short 15 minute drive East.
 Not only do they have many "Christmas" inspired items throughout town, but you can actually pay a visit to Santa & his workshop at the Santa Claus House!
-If you're lucky, you'll even be able to see the reindeer and Mrs. Claus as well as see the real Naughty and Nice list, Santa's giant sleigh, and even get your own "official" letter to mail to Santa!
-6. Walk the Reindeer At the Running Reindeer Ranch you can actually head out on a walk with their reindeer!
-This one hour, $95 per person tour has lots of photo opportunities as the reindeer roam on their own, plus you'll learn all about the reindeer themselves.
-I thought this experience was so unique and I absolutely loved it, plus they even gave us hot chocolate and cookies at the end. :)
+If you're lucky, you'll even be able to see the reindeer and Mrs. Claus as well as see the real Naughty and Nice list, Santa's giant sleigh, and even get your own "official" letter to mail to Santa.

 7. Chena Hot Springs & Ice Museum

-This is one of my favorite things to do in Fairbanks.
-The hot springs day pass costs $20, and even though the Pool House is open to all ages, the hot springs themselves are 18+, making it the perfect relaxing getaway.
-They have lockers and changing rooms, but if you don't want to pay the $5 fee for a towel you'll have to bring your own.
-The natural water is incredible, and the crisp winter air adds a bit of hair freezing fun to the experience.
-There's also a hot tub that's a bit more private if you're lucky enough to get it all to yourself!
-Nearby you'll find their Ice Museum, where for $15 you can enter and see all the amazing ice creations - even their apple martinis are served in an ice chalice! *Update, on my most recent visit, the hot springs were unfortunately very overcrowded and the shower rooms were quite dirty.
-The Ice Museum was also a bit run down, with multiple chips and larger pieces missing in their sculptures.
-I'm hoping they're able to turn it around.
+A visit to Chena Hot Springs is one of the most popular in Fairbanks, and even though the Pool House is open to all ages, the hot springs themselves are 18+, making it the perfect relaxing getaway.
+They have lockers and changing rooms, but if you don't want to pay the $5 towel fee you'll have to bring your own.
+The natural water feels incredible, and the crisp winter air adds a bit of hair freezing fun to the experience.
+There's also an outside hot tub in addition to the two indoor ones.
+While you're there you'll find their Ice Museum, where you can enter and see all the amazing hand carved ice creations and try one of their famous apple martinis served in a hand carved ice chalice!

 Watch my Fairbanks Adventures here!